nikitavoloboev/data/macOS/apps/bettertouchtool.md

 It shows, from left to right:

-1. All day event (if there is any).
-2. Current or next event in [my Calendar](https://wiki.nikitavoloboev.xyz/macOS/apps/fantastical)
+1. Current or next events in [my Calendar](https://wiki.nikitavoloboev.xyz/macOS/apps/fantastical)
-3. Current time, day and month number
+2. Current time, day and month number
-4. Battery percentage
+3. Battery percentage

 Can easily tell that it's an all day event as it won't have time stamps shown below the event title.